-Spending a couple of minutes checking emails, finishing up a bit of leftover work, or running to make a brew, are all interruptions which take you away from the topic and provide an extra burden on team members.
+Spending a couple of minutes checking emails, finishing up a bit of leftover work, or running to make a brew, are all interruptions that take you away from the topic and provide an extra burden on team members.

 All agile meetings should operate with your web cameras active.
-You and your teammates are now accountable for each other’s actions, and can be reassured that everyone is on the same page throughout.
+You and your teammates are now accountable for each other’s actions and can be reassured that everyone is on the same page throughout.

 Your toolset must be accessible for all team members when working remotely.
 It needs to function to replace the day-to-day interactions held between teammates, as well as support the ongoing development effort and performance monitoring expected of the organisation.

 For project management, you may use established tools such as Jira or Trello to provide visibility across your team, as well as across the organisation, to ensure that work is completed effectively, and in priority order.
-This will likely make use of the same toolset used internally, however there is more expectation on team members to keep this up to date to ensure consistent visibility.
+This will likely make use of the same toolset used internally, however, there is more expectation on team members to keep this up to date to ensure consistent visibility.